-However, did you know that you could be limiting the affect of your latest purchase if the acoustics aren't quite right?
+However, did you know that you could be limiting the effect of your latest purchase if the acoustics aren't quite right?
 Most people don't consider exactly where they're going to place any speakers until after they've purchased them, meaning that any room they go into may not be optimised for sound.

 Consider the seating

 Are you establishing your audio system with one-on-one online gaming battles in mind, or are you looking to enjoy the latest blockbusters with a group of friends?
-The answer will give you a better idea of how any seats you need, and where the furniture should be positioned.
+The answer will give you a better idea of how many seats you need, and where the furniture should be positioned.

-Any set up which has a number of speakers - like the Logitech Z906 5.1 surround sound system - will need to have one focal point.
+Any set-up which has a number of speakers - like the Logitech Z906 5.1 surround sound system - will need to have one focal point.
 If you're planning on spending a lot of time entertaining others, make this a couch.

 However, if you want to keep your new speakers to yourself and create a truly immersive environment, have a single seat in the middle of the room with the speakers positioned around it.
 This will create a bubble of sound and provide the best results.

 While the seating is one thing, the majority of rooms that aren't set up for audio will have a number of features that are ready and waiting to sap the power of your new system.